-Motility test can consider as the biochemical or microscopic examination of an organism to check the existence of cellular-motility.
-By performing this test, one can differentiate between the two major groups of bacteria, namely motile and non-motile, based on their cellular movement.
+A motility test refers to the biochemical or microscopic examination of an organism that checks the existence of cellular motility.
+By performing this test, we could differentiate the two major groups of bacteria, namely motile and non-motile, based on their cellular movement.

-Few organisms are motile, whereas few are non-motile, but all the living organisms tend to show certain kind of movement in search of food, against environmental stress etc., for which locomotion is a common phenomenon.
-An organism’s locomoting through various modes of locomotion; some show flagellar movement while few shows non-flagellar locomotion.
+Few organisms are motile, and some are non-motile.
+Still, all living organisms tend to show a certain kind of movement in search of food against environmental stresses, for which locomotion is a common phenomenon.

 Contents: Motility Test

-- Motility test aims to check the cellular motility of a test organism.
+- The motility test aims to check the cellular motility of a test organism.

 - It provides a valuable tool to determine an organism’s ability to locomote within the liquid or semi-solid media.

-Example: Like Yersinia enterocolitica tends to be motile at a temperature of 20-25 degrees Celsius.
-Capnocytophyta is the bacteria that move via gliding motility, whereas few bacteria like Campylobacter species are non-motile.
+Example: Like Yersinia, enterocolitica tends to be motile at a temperature of 20-25 degrees Celsius.
+Capnocytophyta is the bacterium that moves via gliding motility, whereas few bacteria like Campylobacter species are non-motile.

 Principle of Motility Test

-Motility test requires the use of a standard media like TTC (triphenyl tetrazolium chloride) that contains the following ingredients like:
+Motility test requires the use of a standard media like TTC (triphenyl tetrazolium chloride) that contains the following ingredients:

-TTC is the most popular media to check whether the test organism is motile or non-motile, and also available as pre-poured tubes by the biological company suppliers.
-The motility of an organism can also be tested by the use of multitest media like (MIL) motility indole lysine, (MIO) motility indole ornithine, (SIM) Sulfide indole motility test, and Mannitol motility media etc.
+TTC is the most popular media to check whether a test organism is motile or non-motile.
+It is also available as pre-poured tubes by some of the biological company suppliers.
+The motility of an organism can also be tested by the use of multitest media like (MIL) motility indole lysine, (MIO) motility indole ornithine, (SIM) sulfide indole motility test, and mannitol motility media.

 It involves the following steps:

-Media preparation: Take all the ingredients required and weigh accurately.
+- Media preparation: Take all the ingredients required and weigh them accurately.
 Dissolve the contents in a sterile flask by adding the desired volume of sterile water.
 Autoclave the solution for 15-20 minutes at 121 degrees Celsius.
-After that, pour 5ml of the TTC media to each test tubes, and allow it to solidify.
+After that, pour 5ml of the TTC media into each test tubes, and allow it to solidify.

-Bacterial inoculation: Take sterile inoculating loop, and take out a well-isolated colony of the test organism straight into the media.
+- Bacterial inoculation: Take a sterile inoculating loop, and take out a well-isolated colony of the test organism straight into the media.

-Test results: Diffused growth occurs around the stab line indicates a positive outcome, whereas no growth around the route of inoculation represents a negative test result.
+- Test results: Diffused growth occurs around the stab line, which indicates a positive outcome.
+No growth around the route of inoculation represents a negative test result.

-Accuracy: The accuracy of the tube motility test depends upon the inoculating needle (should be straight) and handling of the process.
+- Accuracy: The accuracy of the tube motility test depends upon the insertion of the inoculating needle (should be straight) and handling of the process.

 It includes two methods, namely hanging drop and wet mount slide test.

-- First, take a clean microscopic depression slide.
+- Firstly, take a clean microscopic depression slide.

-- Then take a clean, dust-free coverslip, and add a loopful of bacterial suspension towards the centre of the coverslip.
+- After that, take a clean, dust-free coverslip, and add a loopful of bacterial suspension towards the centre of the coverslip.

 - After that, place the cavity region of the glass slide facing towards the bacterial suspension on the coverslip.